eenn13/hypromotion_case/README.md

 If you want to clear all data stored in Redis, you can run the following command:

-docker exec -it <container-name> redis-cli FLUSHALL
+docker exec -it "container-name" redis-cli FLUSHALL